 - Forge Global merged with Sharespost in 2020.
 The combined company is now the world’s largest marketplace for private company shares.
 Investors must make a minimum purchase of $100,000 worth of shares.
 The minimum may be higher for some companies.
 Investors may need to meet qualification requirements.

 - EquityZen acquires shares from early investors or from employees who have received stock as part of their compensation.
-They work with companies to assure that transactions will be recognized and sell the shares to investors who meet the revised SEC “accredited investor” criteria.
+They work with companies to ensure that transactions will be recognized and sell the shares to investors who meet the revised SEC “accredited investor” criteria.
 There’s a minimum investment of $10,000, which may be higher for some companies.

 - Nasdaq Private Market provides access to private-company shares for investors who meet the SEC’s accredited investor criteria.